 The chairman may impose conditions upon attendance at a given meeting only if such conditions are required for the maintenance of order.1

-Public Participation
+Public Comment Period

+Each regular meeting shall include a public comment period of at least fifteen (15) minutes.
+Any Board rules and policies regarding conduct during school board meetings shall apply during the public comment period.2

 Persons wishing to address the Board may do so at designated times but they first must be recognized by the chairman.
 When a District employee is to be discussed, individuals or groups shall contact the Superintendent at least one (1) week in advance of the next regular meeting in order to be placed on the agenda.
 In addition, lengthy proposals suggesting changes in policy or operation shall be submitted in writing to the Superintendent at least one (1) week prior to the next Board meeting.

 Speakers